ReliaSolve/reduce_regression/README.md

 ## Running
-There is a `run.sh` BASH script that will build the original version of Reduce to compare against (defaults to commit e31d8e0ef14e6e8b85634dea502cadac9cf7832b, but adding a single command-line argument can specify another git tag) against a more recent version (defaults to the main branch but a second command-line argument can specify another git tag).
+There is a `run.sh` BASH script that will build the original version of Reduce to compare against (defaults to commit e31d8e0ef14e6e8b85634dea502cadac9cf7832b, but adding a second command-line argument can specify another git tag) against a more recent version (defaults to the master branch but a first command-line argument can specify another git tag).

 This script compiles both versions and then runs each against every file in the